MnAppsNet/DominanceQueries/README.md

     "verbose":true/false
     }

 ### Visualize script

 A simple python script, visualize.py, was created in order to plot together two datasets in the same scatter plot with different colors.
-We do that in order to visualize the skyline points in a plot.
+We do that in order to visualize the results of the different tasks in a plot.

 **Usage:**